< Blog

 Experts Agree: Harm Reduction Is Effective

-Every presidential administration in the last 10 years has acknowledged the success of harm reduction, as it has been scientifically proven to reduce harms associated with drug use and increases the likelihood of an individual to initiate substance use disorder treatment.
+Every presidential administration in the last 10 years has acknowledged the success of harm reduction, as it has been scientifically proven to reduce harms associated with drug use and increases the likelihood of an individual to initiate substance use disorder treatment, versus forcing treatment upon someone who is not ready.

 Harm reduction focuses on strategies to support an individual’s safety and health—but at its core it is about providing care with dignity, autonomy, and compassion.
 As the National Institute on Drug Abuse describes it, “’Harm reduction’ is defined as interventions aimed to help people avoid negative effects of drug use, but many understand harm reduction as a way to meet people where they are with kindness and respect.”